 Proposed Solution

 A possible solution is to establish more opportunities for open communication with management, bringing awareness to employees of the options made available to them and overcoming the stigma of using those options.
-In recent years, there have been more company driven initiatives that promote work-life balance including: flexible work arrangements, unprescribed sick leave, and increased accessibility to mental health resources.
-Clearly, the company is making efforts to improve work-life balance for its employees, so taking advantage of these initiatives to match employer and employee expectations through regular meetings with management is opportune.
+This change should be raised by the employees on an individual team basis to promote flexibility, rather than in a top-down instituted process which may enforce rigid weekly meetings.
+This is because in recent years, there have been more company driven initiatives that promote work-life balance including: flexible work arrangements, unprescribed sick leave, and increased accessibility to mental health resources.
+Clearly, the company is making efforts to improve work-life balance for its employees, so taking advantage of these initiatives to match employer and employee expectations through regular meetings tailored to each individual team would be a promising solution.

 Scope